|

 out.
 No need to stash all of our

-ornaments away and tie things down, etc. in readiness for dangling from a crane
+ornaments away and tie things down, etc. in readiness for dangling from a

-inclination.
+of inclination.
 It took less

 than an hour to drain all of the water out of the dock and before we knew it,